 Samsung has not only began exploring artificial intelligence technology but also expanded the global AI research capacities of Samsung Electronics at all its centers, particularly in the US and Korea.
 It has also done the same across its five AI centers around the world including the latest centers in Silicon Valley this January and in Seoul last November.

 While speaking during the opening ceremony of Cambridge-based AI center, Hyun-suk Kim, the head and president of Samsung Research, said that Samsung boasts a vast history in pursuing innovation.
-He also expressed the company’s excitement in delivering the similar kind of technology leadership and passion to the AI field.
-Hyun-Suk Kim added that with the new artificial intelligence centers and the hiring of notable AI experts, Samsung’s goal is to be a game changer for the industry.
+He also expressed the company’s excitement in delivering a similar kind of technology leadership and passion to the AI field.
+Hyun-Suk Kim added that with the new artificial intelligence centers and the hiring of notable AI experts, Samsung’s goal is to be a game-changer for the industry.

 Boosting AI Advancement

 Andrew Blake will work alongside other professionals in the field such as Prof Maja Pantic from the Imperial College.
 For him, the new center in Cambridge displays Samsung’s increased commitment to AI advancement.
 Blake also added that their research at the Cambridge-based lab would assist them in understanding human behavior better while doing further research on areas such as emotion recognition.